Horizons-Games/Axolotl-Engine/README.md

 # Features

-**SCENE MANAGEMENT**
+**Docking**
+- Move and dock your windows as you need.

+**Scene management**
 - Create a complex scene structure using hierarchical GameObjects.
 - Add and remove GameObjects.
 - Add and remove Components to GameObjects.
 - Edit Component Properties.
 - Link GameObjects to other GameObjects.

-**FILE SYSTEM**
+- Reorder GameObjects in the scene hierarchy.

+**File system**
 - The whole scene can be serialised and unserialized (any GameObject and its components can be serialised into binary Files).
-- Any scene can be save or load using an ImGui menu option.
+- Any scene can be saved or loaded using an ImGui menu options.
-- The scene can be change into a JSON scene and loaded.
+- A scene can be transformed into a JSON file.
-- Change an asset into the inspector the resource it's updated.
+- Changing an asset in the inspector updated the corresponding resource.
-- Modify the save asset that's in a local folder is upgraded.
+- After modifying an asset from a local folder, the asset is updated automatically in the engine.
-- There are a GAME mode, that load all the files using a zip file of custom files.
-To active this only define a GAME predefine compilation variable in Globals.h.
+- There's a GAME mode that loads all the files using a compressed zip of all the required assets and custom binary files.
+To activate this, just define a GAME predefined compilation variable in Globals.h.

 **Spatial Partitioning and Frustum Culling**
-- Build the Spatial Partitioning structure Based on QuadTree.
+- Spatial Partitioning structure based on a QuadTree.
-- Have cull the objects/QuadTree that are inside the camera frustum.
+- The engine culls the objects of the Quadtree that are outside the camera frustum.
 - The list of objects of the scene can be obtained by iterating the QuadTree.
-- Draw Based on intersection Frustum/Quadtree <- When a quadtree is in the frustum draw it objects or call the intersection of their childs.
+- Draw Based on intersection Frustum/Quadtree <- When a quadtree is in the frustum draw its objects or call the intersection of their childs.
-- Created Camera Object that apply Frustum to the Scene
+- Created Camera object that applies Frustum to the Scene.
-- Draw Debug Utilities as Quadtree Bounding Box, objects bounding box and Frustum
+- Draw Debug Utilities as Quadtree Bounding Box, object bounding boxes and Frustum.

 **PBR Shading and Materials**
 - Implementation of a Phong BRDF with Lambert Diffuse and Fresnel.